Teenage Boy Bedroom Ideas

 Easily overlooked areas, like ceilings, often have a lot of design potential.
 Adding creative stencils or even vinyl decals overhead personalizes a teenage guy's bedroom design in a snap.
 Paint the walls with a coordinated color from the ceiling pattern, and you can create a look that's polished as well as personal.

-If you'd prefer to keep the ceiling neutral, highlight certain hues with another easy teen boy bedroom idea: curtains.
+If you'd prefer to keep the ceiling neutral, highlight certain hues with another easy teen boy room idea: curtains.
 Match or contrast his room's overall color palette with window treatments, and then carry these tones over from the walls into the room with coordinated throw pillows.

 The Right Light